timporter/casio-fx-mandelbrot/README.md

 			0→Z

 			# This is where we decide if a point is in the Mandelbrot set or not
-			C+E×i→F   # i here is the imaginary number symbol, NOT the I alpha character.
-Press SHIFT, 0.
-Or OPTN, F3 (CPLX), F1 (i) For 1→N To S
+			# On the line below 'i' is the imaginary number symbol, NOT the I alpha character.
+			# Press SHIFT, 0.
+Or OPTN, F3 (CPLX), F1 (i)
+			C+E×i→F
+			For 1→N To S
 				Z×Z+F→Z
 				If Abs Z>2
 				Then
-					# The point isn't in the set (theres no neat way to break out of a loop so set N as though the loop went too far)
+					# The point isn't in the set so we can break out of this loop
+					# Sadly theres no 'break' command so set N as though the loop went too far
 					S+1→N
 				IfEnd
 			Next